peter88213/nvhelp-en/source/writing.rst

 If you have done this before and there is still a manuscript document from the previous writing session, you will now be asked whether you want to continue working on this document.
-In this case, answer "Yes".
+If this is the case, answer "Yes".

 .. figure:: _images/writing02.png
    :alt: novelibre screenshot